Zolarwind Theme

 Integrating the theme folder

-I will only show you the relevant directories that need to be moved.
-This is the directory structure of the stand-alone site, where the theme is in the root directory:
+The manual integration section shows the directories that need to be moved.
+This is the directory structure of the standalone site, where the theme is in the root directory:

 /